henrahmagix/enders-keyboard/README.md

 # Ender's Keyboard

-The one-handed keyboard used by Ender in Ender's Game the movie.
+The one-handed touch screen keyboard used by Ender in Ender's Game the movie.

 ## Instructions

 Touch to start character selection.
 Slide along the axis to select a character.
-Release to type the character.
-Thus a quick tap will type the default character.
+Release to type the character (a quick tap will type the default character.)

 ### Character sets

 From top to bottom.
 The default character is the one the slider starts on.
 On the fingers you can slide up two characters and down for the rest.

+Tap peek to see the characters.

 #### Thumb